A Guide to Product Design

 Simply put, approach this as a problem that you can solve.

-If you require any advice on your CV and portfolio or are looking for the next step in your career, don’t hesitate to get in touch with me or any of us at Few&Far!
-I specialise in UX Research roles too and will have a blog post about how to get into this discipline soon.
+If you require any advice on your CV and portfolio or are looking for the next step in your career, don’t hesitate to get in touch with the Few&Far Product Design team.

 We are more than happy to help!